bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:48:26

-I've talked to Jesse Posner, I think Nadav Cohen, and maybe Matt and Steve about it.
+I've talked to Jesse Posner, I think Nadav Kohen, and maybe Matt and Steve about it.
 That's about it.
 Oh, Rijndael too.
 Rijndael explains everything so well to me.